ibexa/documentation-developer/docs/community_resources/installing-on-mac-os-and-windows.md

 !!! note "Security checklist"

-    See the [Security checklist](../guide/security_checklist.md) for a list of security-related issues you should take care of before going live with a project.
+    See the [Security checklist](../guide/security_checklist.md) for a list of security-related issues that you should take care of before going live with a project.